Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Method

 \subsection{Grid-based Models with Time Offsets}

-Grid-based dynamic NeRFs \cite{fridovich2023k,park2023temporal,attal2023hyperreel} calculates latent vectors from the feature grid to feed them to the time-dependent function $\mathcal{F}_\mlpparam$.
+Grid-based dynamic NeRFs \cite{fridovich2023k,park2023temporal,attal2023hyperreel} calculate latent vectors from the feature grid to feed the latents to the time-dependent function $\mathcal{F}_\mlpparam$.
 Specifically, for a given 4D coordinates $(\pos, t)$, the latent representation $\mathbf{f}(\pos,t)$ is obtained by linearly interpolating feature vectors assigned to each vertex of the grid to which the coordinates belong.